CCWI/corpus-gtcs6k/README.md

 The [repository to this page](https://github.com/ccwi/corpus-gtcs6k) provides the data set to the corpus along with the experiments and instructions for use.

 ## About
-The presented corpus was developed during a joint project between the <a href="https://www.wirtschaftsinformatik-muenchen.de/">Competence Center Wirtschaftsinformation (CCWI)</a> at the Munich University of Applied Sciences and the agency <a href="https://www.althallercommunication.de/">ALTHALLER communication GbR</a>.
+The presented corpus was developed during a joint project between the <a href="https://www.wirtschaftsinformatik-muenchen.de/">Competence Center Wirtschaftsinformatik (CCWI)</a> at the Munich University of Applied Sciences and the agency <a href="https://www.althallercommunication.de/">ALTHALLER communication GbR</a>.

 <a href="https://www.wirtschaftsinformatik-muenchen.de/"><img src="images/logo-ccwi.png" height="50px"></a>    <a href="https://www.althallercommunication.de/"><img src="images/logo-communication.png" height="50px"></a>